-More than 300,000 businesses and organizations worldwide trust DocuSign to support valid electronic records and legally binding electronic signatures, with about 1 million documents being signed daily.
+Today, more than 500,000 customers and hundreds of millions of users in over 180 countries use DocuSign to accelerate the process of doing business and to simplify people’s lives.
 DocuSign’s industry-leading security practices and rich, intuitive user experience make obtaining legally binding electronic signatures easy and convenient.

 How does DocuSign help meet legal requirements?

 DocuSign has been developed to meet legal requirements by allowing parties to a transaction to:

 - Verify signer identities with multiple forms of authentication